alpha01/reconquista-timeline/timeline.md

 - 801 Catalonia Louis the Pious captures the city of Barcelona
 - 1035-1076 Catalonia Ramon Berenguer I becomes Count of Barcelona
 - 1114 Catalonia Crusade led by Catalan and Pisans capture the Balearic Islands, the crusaders would abandoned the conquered territory months later
-- 1148 Catalonia The city of Tortosa is captured by Berenguer IV of Barcelona with the aid of crusaders
+- 12/1148 Catalonia The city of Tortosa is captured by Berenguer IV of Barcelona with the aid of Genoese crusaders
+- 1149 Catalonia The city of Lérida is captured by Berenguer IV of Barcelona.
+Completing conquest of entire river valley

 # Kingdom of Aragon (1035-1165)
 - 1035-1063 Aragon Illegitimate son of Sancho III of Navarra, Ramiro I of Aragon inherits the County of Aragon from his father.
 Ramiro I of Aragon would elevate his realm into a full independent kingdom.